josephwright/josephwright.github.io/_posts/2024-11-11-the-mythical-latex3.md

 With this functionality available, new ideas such as hook management and re-implementation of older ones such as lists is possible: some of that is currently only activated if you use `\DocumentMetadata` as a 'marker'.
-For updated documents, that means many of the LaTeX3 ideas are being ued: the programming layer, a way of making document commands (`\NewDocumentCommand` originally from `xparse`) and templates (originally from `xtemplate` and used to update list code, etc.).
+For updated documents, that means many of the LaTeX3 ideas are being used: the programming layer, a way of making document commands (`\NewDocumentCommand` originally from `xparse`) and templates (originally from `xtemplate` and used to update list code, etc.).

-There are also more subtle changes across the kernel, for example updating commands to use UTF-8 everywhere, make more functions engine-robust, etc. Put together, the 2024 LaTeX1e is quite different from the 1994 one: but you can still rely on the long-term stability that's always been there.
+There are also more subtle changes across the kernel, for example updating commands to use UTF-8 everywhere, make more functions engine-robust, etc. Put together, the 2024 LaTeX2e is quite different from the 1994 one: but you can still rely on the long-term stability that's always been there.

 ## Conclusions